KennethKabugu/KennethKabugu/README.md

-- 👋 Hi, I’m @KennethKabugu, 5th year student at JKUAT, pursuing a bachelor's degree in Mechanical Engineering.
+- 👋 Hi, I’m @KennethKabugu|Graduate, JKUAT Class of '22|Top Honors in Bsc.
+Mechanical Engineering
-- 👀 I’m interested in production & manufacturing technologies and space science.
+- 👀 I’m interested in production & manufacturing technologies and space science
+- In the process of manufacturing a hydrogen fuel cell for Industrial use, www.hadronenergy.co | Clean Energy🌱
-- 🌱 I’m currently learning Additve Manufacturing and hands on 3D printing, alongside the broader mechanical eng' discipline.
+- 🌱 Nerd in Additve Manufacturing|3D printing|broader mechanical eng' discipline
-- 💞️ I’m looking to collaborate on matters of Space and Nanosats, specifically on the best material and method to manufacture nanosatellite mechanical structure.
-Moreover, I'm open to projects on material science, production, and manufacturing.
+- 💞️ I’m looking to collaborate on matters of Clean Enenrgy, Space and Nanosats
+- I'm open to projects on material science(Materials engineering), production, and manufacturing
-- 📫 Reach me on kennethkimathi83@gmail.com or 0795199553/0790991715
+- 📫 Contact: kennethkimathi83@gmail.com|kenneth@hadronenergy.co|0795199553

 <!---
 KennethKabugu/KennethKabugu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.